TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 Will TikTok get banned again?

 US TikTok users did see service to the app cut off for a matter of hours.
-It had been speculated that the ban would only initially impact the availability of TikTok on the App Store and Google Play, but ByteDance shut it down entirely.
+It had been speculated that the ban would only initially impact the availability of TikTok on the App Store and Google Play, rather than functionality for existing users, but ByteDance shut it down entirely.

 “TikTok ban” search interest broken down by nation.